Merino Load (Locust) Tests

 The load tests are triggered in CI via Jenkins, which has a command overriding the load test Dockerfile entrypoint.

-Follow the steps bellow to execute the distributed load tests on GCP with a CI trigger:
+Follow the steps below to execute the distributed load tests on GCP with a CI trigger:

 Run Test Session